June 21, 2021

 Another significant feature of machine learning algorithms is their ability to improve with experience, i.e. to refine and update such models over time as they are "fed" with new data.
 In practical terms, machine learning-powered systems don't need to be manually instructed with hundreds of rules to detect fraud cases.
 Rather, they can be trained with information about previous examples of fraud and autonomously understand the characteristic patterns of these events to recognize them once they recur.

 Machine learning-powered systems can even predict upcoming criminal actions, including new types of fraud, by spotting suspicious and unconventional behavioral patterns that deviate from the norm.
-Furthermore, as soon as they encounter a new fraud scenario, machine learning algorithms will update their models with fresh information to quickly adapt to such threats.
+Furthermore, as soon as they encounter a new fraud scenario, machine learning-based anomaly detection systems will update their models with fresh information to quickly adapt to such threats.

 This degree of adaptability proves useful also in the opposite context, namely when it comes to distinguishing between an actual crime and an absolutely safe event.
 As for the previous example of a credit card used more than usual in some unexpected place, the machine learning algorithm can take into account that the owner used the same card to purchase a flight to that specific location a few weeks earlier.
 Therefore, our guy is likely to be a lucky tourist enjoying his holidays in some expensive restaurant, more than a dangerous scammer.